kristopolous/db.js/README.md

  * find({key: db('< 10')})
  * find(db('key', '< 10'))

+<h4>About the arguments</h4>
+It can receive multiple arguments for multiple constraints.
+For instance, you can use an object style filter followed by a functional one, e.g.

+    find( {key: value}, lambdaFilter );

+<h4>About the callback function style</h4>
+The arguments passed in for the functional style are either the whole record if invoked in the style of find( lambda ) or the key being argument 0 and the record being argument 1 in the style of find({key: lambda}).
+Therein you can have something like

+   find(function(record) {
+      return record.key1 > record.key2;
+   });

 <h4><a name=findFirst> findFirst( constraint )</a> [ <a href=#toc-finding>top</a> ] </h4>
 This is a shorthand to find for when you are only expecting one result.